CANADA FX DEBT-C$ falters on reduced risk appetite, bonds flat

 Gold prices eased from record highs as the U.S. dollar recovered, while oil prices were also lower ahead of a key U.S. crude stocks report.
 Both commodities are key Canadian exports and their prices often influence the direction of the Canadian dollar.
 [GOL/] [O/R]

-The lower commodity prices were likely to weigh on Toronto's main stock index, while retail giant Wal-Mart (WMT.N: Quote) forecast earnings for the crucial holiday quarter could miss estimates as its customers face rising unemployment.
+The lower commodity prices were likely to weigh on Toronto's main stock index, while retail giant Wal-Mart (WMT.N) forecast earnings for the crucial holiday quarter could miss estimates as its customers face rising unemployment.

 "Market attention seems to be diverted on two issues: comments out of the People's Bank of China...and gold, which continues to drive towards new highs," said Jack Spitz, managing director of foreign exchange at National Bank of Canada.